Chicken Fried Steak (Country Fried Steak)

 Is There a Difference Between Country Fried Steak and Chicken Fried Steak?

-Country Fried Steak is usually served with brown gravy, made with meats drippings.
+Country Fried Steak is usually served with brown gravy, made with the meat drippings.

 However, Chicken Fried Steaks is served with white gravy made with milk… The kind of gravy that is usually called Country Gravy.